mvalle/TableReader/README.markdown

-PyCSV: A simple Pythonic CSV library
+SimpleCSV: A simple Pythonic CSV library
 ====================================

 It enables the user to process the CSV by the name of the column.